simeononsecurity/simeononsecurity.ch/content/articles/introduction-to-packer-for-infrastructure-as-code/index.en.md

 In this example, the template specifies that Packer should create a VMware machine image using an Ubuntu server ISO.
 The resulting machine image will have 4GB of RAM, 2 CPUs, and 40GB of disk space.
 It will also install the nginx web server during provisioning.

 These are just a few examples of what you can do with Packer.
-With Packer, you can create machine images for a wide range of platforms and use a variety of provisioners to configure them.
+With Packer, you can create machine images for many platforms and use a variety of provisioners to configure them.

 ## Best Practices for Using Packer